smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::sheer off::shear off
 ::doesn't jive::does not jibe
 ::didn't jive::did not jibe
-::won't jive::will not jibe
+;::won't jive::will not jibe
-::can't jive::cannot jibe
+;::can't jive::cannot jibe
 ::not jive::not jibe
 ::the advise::the advice
 ::adviced::advised